 Why service pages matter so much for AEO

-Service pages are one of the most important surfaces for AEO work because they sit at the intersection of high intent and weak structure.
+Service pages are one of the most important surfaces for AEO because they sit at the intersection of high intent and weak clarity.

 What AEO is not